icshwi/essdm_scripts/DMonVM/README.md

 ![Connection Example](18.png)

-* Set the font size as 9 for better view
+* Set the font size as 9 for better view (option)

 ![Connection Example](19.png)

-* Set the scrollbar as unlimited for easy tracking on the installation log
+* Set the scroll-bar as unlimited for easy tracking on the installation log (option)

 ![Connection Example](20.png)

 ## Download the script

 ```
 $ curl -L https://git.io/vi8DA -o dm_setup.bash
 ```